kilpkonn/msc-thesis/main.typ

 ```

 In the example above we see that BFS and propagating constraints to other subgoals can help us cut some search branches to speed up the search.
-However this is not always the case.
+However, this is not always the case.
 BFS is faster only if we manage to cut the proof before exhausting the search at the current goal.
 In case the first goal we focus at cannot be filled DFS is faster as it doesn't do any work on filling other goals.

 === Term search in Haskell
 Wingman#footnote(link("https://hackage.haskell.org/package/hls-tactics-plugin-1.6.2.0")) is a plugin for Haskell Language Server that provides term search.
-For term search Wingman uses library called Refinery#footnote(link("https://github.com/TOTBWF/refinery")) that is also based on @algebraic-foundations-of-proof-refinement similarly to the Standar ML tool we described in @standardml.
+For term search Wingman uses library called Refinery#footnote(link("https://github.com/TOTBWF/refinery")) that is also based on @algebraic-foundations-of-proof-refinement similarly to the Standard ML tool we described in @standardml.

 As we described the core ideas in @standardml we won't cover them here.
-However we will take a look at some implementation details.
+However, we will take a look at some implementation details.

-The most interesting implementation detail for us is how BFS is acieved.
+The most interesting implementation detail for us is how BFS is achieved.
 Refinery uses interleaving of subgoal generated by each tactic to get the desired effect.
 Let's look at the example to get a better idea what is going on.
 Suppose that at some point of the term search we have three pending subgoals: `[?sg1, ?sg2, ?sg3]` and we have some thactic that prduces two new subgoals when refining `?sg1`.